 Treating Pain with Spinal Cord Stimulators

-Spinal cord stimulators consist of electrodes, or leads, placed in the epidural space around the spinal cord.
+Spinal cord stimulators consist of electrodes, or leads, placed in the epidural space

 spinal cord yourself.
 You use a small device like a remote control.
 Both the remote

-Uses of spinal cord stimulation
+What is spinal cord stimulation used for?

 Spinal cord stimulation may be used to treat or manage chronic pain caused by:

-Back pain, especially back pain that continues even after back surgery (failed back surgery syndrome)
+Back pain, especially back pain that continues even after back surgery (failed back

 Heart pain (angina) untreatable by other means